PoliticalGraveyard.com

 See also congressional biography — Govtrack.us page

-Elisha Hunt Allen (1804-1883) — also known as Elisha H. Allen — of Bangor, Penobscot County, Maine; Boston, Suffolk County, Mass.
+Elisha Hunt Allen (1804-1883) — also known as Elisha H. Allen — of Bangor, Penobscot County, Maine; Boston, Suffolk County, Mass.; Honolulu, Island of Oahu, Honolulu County, Hawaii.
 Born in New Salem, Franklin County, Mass., January 28, 1804.
-Son of Samuel Clesson Allen.
 Whig.
-Lawyer; member of Maine state house of representatives, 1835-40, 1846-47; Speaker of the Maine State House of Representatives, 1838; delegate to Whig National Convention from Maine, 1839 (member, Committee on Permanent Organization; member, Committee to Notify Nominees); U.S. Representative from Maine 1st District, 1841-43; defeated, 1842; member of Massachusetts state house of representatives, 1849-50; U.S. Consul in Honolulu, 1849-53.
+Lawyer; member of Maine state house of representatives, 1835-40, 1846-47; Speaker of the Maine State House of Representatives, 1838; delegate to Whig National Convention from Maine, 1839 (member, Committee on Permanent Organization; member, Committee to Notify Nominees); U.S. Representative from Maine 1st District, 1841-43; defeated, 1842; member of Massachusetts state house of representatives, 1849-50; U.S. Consul in Honolulu, 1849-53; became a citizen of the Kingdom of Hawaii; Minister of Finance for King Kamehameha III; member, Hawaii House of Nobles, 1854-56; Kingdom of Hawaii Minister to the United States, 1856-83; chief justice, Kingdom of Hawaii Supreme Court, 1857-77.
 Died suddenly from heart disease, while attending a diplomatic reception at the White House, Washington, D.C., January 1, 1883 (age 78 years, 338 days).
 Interment at Mt.
 Auburn Cemetery, Cambridge, Mass.

 See also congressional biography — Govtrack.us page — Wikipedia article — Find-A-Grave memorial

 Henry Thomas Ellett (1812-1887) — also known as Henry T. Ellett — of Port Gibson, Claiborne County, Miss.
 Born in Salem, Salem County, N.J., March 8, 1812.
 Democrat.
-U.S. Representative from Mississippi at-large, 1847; member of Mississippi state legislature.
+U.S. Representative from Mississippi at-large, 1847; member of Mississippi state legislature, 1850.
+Slaveowner.
 Died suddenly while delivering an address of welcome to President Grover Cleveland in Memphis, Shelby County, Tenn., October 15, 1887 (age 75 years, 221 days).
 Interment at Elmwood Cemetery, Memphis, Tenn.

 See also congressional biography — Govtrack.us page

 William Windom (1827-1891) — of Winona, Winona County, Minn.
 Born in Belmont County, Ohio, May 10, 1827.
 Republican.
 U.S. Representative from Minnesota, 1859-69 (at-large 1859-63, 1st District 1863-69); member of Republican National Committee from Minnesota, 1866-68; U.S. Senator from Minnesota, 1870-71, 1871-81, 1881-83; candidate for Republican nomination for President, 1880; U.S. Secretary of the Treasury, 1881, 1889-91; died in office 1891.
 Quaker.
-His portrait appeared on the U.S. $2 silver certificate in the 1890s.
 Fell dead, from heart disease, at the annual banquet of the New York Board of Trade and Transportation, just after finishing a speech, in New York, New York County, N.Y., January 29, 1891 (age 63 years, 264 days).
 Interment at Rock Creek Cemetery, Washington, D.C.

 See also congressional biography — Govtrack.us page — Wikipedia article — NNDB dossier — Find-A-Grave memorial

 James Sidney Hinton (1834-1892) — of Indianapolis, Marion County, Ind.
 Born near Raleigh, Wake County, N.C., December 25, 1834.
 Republican.
 Delegate to Republican National Convention from Indiana, 1872; member of Indiana state house of representatives, 1881.
 African ancestry.
 Member, Freemasons; Odd Fellows.
-First black member of the Indiana legislature.
+First Black member of the Indiana legislature.
 Died of a heart attack while making a speech, in Brazil, Clay County, Ind., November 6, 1892 (age 57 years, 317 days).
 Interment at Crown Hill Cemetery, Indianapolis, Ind.

-Claude Matthews (1845-1898) — of Indiana.
+Claude Matthews Claude Matthews (1845-1898) — of Indiana.
 Born in Bath County, Ky., December 14, 1845.
-Member of Indiana state house of representatives, 1876; secretary of state of Indiana, 1891-93; Governor of Indiana, 1893-97.
-Matthews, Indiana is named for him.
+Democrat.
+Farmer; member of Indiana state house of representatives, 1876; secretary of state of Indiana, 1891-93; Governor of Indiana, 1893-97.
 Suffered a stroke while making a speech in Veedersburg, Ind., and died three days later, April 28, 1898 (age 52 years, 135 days).
 Interment at City Cemetery, Clinton, Ind.

 Relatives: Son-in-law of James Whitcomb.